nooranabumazen/weekly-planner/README.md

 A collapsible section below the habits with a 7-face week view.
 Each day of the week gets an empty face slot.
 Click any past or current day to pick from 6 mood emojis (😊 great, 🙂 good, 😐 neutral, 😔 low, 😩 drained, 😡 angry) and add a short note explaining why.

-- Today's slot is highlighted with the accent color
-- Future days are dimmed and locked
 - Past days remain editable (catch up on the days you missed)
 - Days with notes show a 💬 indicator below the face — click to see the note in a popup
 - Section is collapsed by default; the open/closed state is remembered per-device